Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Results

 \subsection{$N \times N$ System}

-We start with a cluster that resembles the two-dimensional dice system but is finite in both directions.
-This provides a test that working using a finite lattice can properly reproduce the results already established in Ref.~\cite{wang11} for the bulk dice lattice, as described in the Introduction.
-We first study the eigenvalues obtained by discretizing momentum space, as it occurs for a finite system, and later we will move into more real-space perspectives and calculations of relevance for this problem, such as edge currents.
+We start with a cluster resembling the two-dimensional system but being finite in both directions.
+This provides a test that working on a finite cluster can properly reproduce the results for the bulk dice lattice~\cite{wang11}.
+We first study the eigenvalues obtained by discretizing momentum space, as it occurs for a finite system, and later we move into real-space perspectives and calculations of relevance for this problem, such as edge currents.

 In Fig.~\ref{Fig. DOS and Bands for 24x24}~(a), we show a small typical two-dimensional dice cluster.
 The dangling sites shown have indeed such a character (singular points) when OBC are used, but for PBC in both directions all sites are equivalent i.e. blue and red dots have the same connectivity all over the lattice for PBC$\times$PBC.

 In panel (b), a 24$\times$24 cluster is diagonalized.
 We use the perspective of the direction ``1'' which will become the ``long'' (or leg) direction for dice ladders.
-Thus, in panel (b) 24$\times$6 bands are shown, as explained in the caption.
-The density-of-states (DOS) is in panel (c).
+Thus, in panel (b) 24$\times$6 bands are shown, see caption.
+The DOS is in panel (c).
 The results are remarkably close to those implied from Fig.~\ref{Energy Bands NxN}~(b), particularly with regards to the crucial two flat bands near zero energy.
-In the DOS upper and lower dispersing bands, only small spikes in the density-of-states are the remnants of the finite-size cluster used.
-In summary, a 24$\times$24 PBC$\times$PBC cluster is sufficient to capture the essence of the dice lattice, as will also be shown below with regards to the edge currents as well.
+In the DOS upper and lower dispersing bands, only small spikes are the remnants of the finite-size cluster used.
+In summary, a 24$\times$24 PBC$\times$PBC cluster is sufficient to capture the essence of the dice lattice, as will also be shown below with regards to several quantities.